Sylphony/pokemon-list/README.md

-# pokemon-list
+# Pokemon List - Types
-A page that lists all the Pokemon, using the PokeApi.
+A page that lists all the Pokemon and their types, using the PokeApi.
+Created with React.